derekelkins/agda-vim/README.md

     let g:agda_extraincpaths = ["/home/derek/haskell/agda-stdlib-0.8.1/src"]

+Support for go-to definition can be disabled which may speed up loads by putting the following in your `.vimrc`:

+    let g:agdavim_enable_goto_definition = 0

 In the commands below, the `<LocalLeader>` is set by setting `maplocalleader` which needs to occur before the mappings are made, e.g. in your `.vimrc`: